 Discipline is the demonstration of responsible behavior academically, socially, physically and ethically.
 Students in Washington Township Schools are expected to follow the District Code of Conduct.
-For details regarding student conduct, discipline, due process, grounds for suspension or expulsion, please refer to the MSDWT Code of Conduct on the district's webpage.
+For details regarding student conduct, discipline, due process, grounds for suspension or expulsion, please refer to the MSDWT Code of Conduct here.